Yes, you can pay rent to my wife or spouse or parents to claim the HRA tax benefit in India.

 This way, the tax saving remains within the family.

-If you are staying in your home that you own, then you can’t show the rent as ‘paid’ to yourself.
+If you are staying in the home that you own, then you can’t show the rent as ‘paid’ to yourself.
 This is NOT allowed as per Indian tax law.

 If you are paying rent to your parent or spouse, there should actually be a valid transaction (Bank payment is preferred) that shows the flow of money from your account to their account.